Ever look at dirty truck exhaust?

 The differences in size make a big difference in how they affect us.
 Our natural defenses help us to cough or sneeze larger particles out of our bodies.
 But those defenses don’t keep out smaller particles, those that are smaller than 10 microns (or micrometers) in diameter, or about one-seventh the diameter of a single human hair.
 These particles get trapped in the lungs, while the smallest are so minute that they can pass through the lungs into the bloodstream, just like the essential oxygen molecules we need to survive.

 Researchers categorize particles according to size, grouping them as coarse, fine and ultrafine.
-Coarse particles fall between 2.5 microns and 10 microns in diameter and are called PM10-2.5.
-Fine particles are 2.5 microns in diameter or smaller and are called PM2.5.
-Ultrafine particles are smaller than 0.1 micron in diameter1 and are small enough to pass through the lung tissue into the blood stream, circulating like the oxygen molecules themselves.
+Coarse particles (shown as blue dots in the illustration) fall between 2.5 microns and 10 microns in diameter and are called PM10-2.5.
+Fine particles (shown as pink dots) are 2.5 microns in diameter or smaller and are called PM2.5.
+Ultrafine particles (not shown) are smaller than 0.1 micron in diameter1 and are small enough to pass through the lung tissue into the blood stream, circulating like the oxygen molecules themselves.
 No matter what the size, particles can harm your health.

 "A mixture of mixtures."
 Because particles form in so many different ways, they can be composed of many different compounds.
 Although we often think of particles as solids, not all are.
 Some are completely liquid; others are solids suspended in liquids.
 As the EPA puts it, particles are really "a mixture of mixtures."
 2